 The beauty and uniqueness of Ta Prohm also reside in the jungle that surrounds it.

-Trees are slowly taking over the ruins, casting a deep, mysterious shadow upon it.
+Trees are slowly taking over the ruins, casting a deep, mysterious shadow upon them.

 Large roots from trees spread like a net around the building.